 The abbey’s name refers to King David’s experience with a charging deer and the shining holy cross that appeared in the forest to save his life.
+Rood is an Old English name for a crucifix.
 Founded by the king in the 12th century, the church was a grand structure with huge sweeping towers and a massive nave.
 Since it was near Edinburgh Castle, kings regularly stayed at the abbey and worshipped in the church, but its period of regular use was slowly coming to an end.

 In 1544, recurring war and invasion from England began to take a toll on the church as structural damage occurred during the War of Rough Wooing.
 Only ten years later, parts of the church were deemed unnecessary and were also removed.
 Although the Abbey was remodeled in 1633, its improvement did not last long.

 During the glorious revolution, English forces once again struck a deadly blow as a mob looted the church and destroyed the roof in 1688.
 At this point, Holyrood had nearly taken on the form it has now.
 An attempt to replace the roof was shoddily made in 1768 and the new roof fell in on itself within a decade.
 Today, the Abbey Church stands as it has for the last 250 years as ruins next to the palace in the middle of Scotland’s capital city, Edinburgh.